sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_2_public_embedding/embedding_2_public_embedding.md

       <li>Users will be able to input values into any controls you make visible on the workbook. </li><br><br>
       <li>Access to a public embed will not allow anyone to access additional data in Sigma without a Sigma account for your organization and proper on the workbook.
       </li><br><br>
-      <li>There are other QuickStarts that may be based on the configuration and content we created here.
-Recommend you hold onto what you have created here until you have completed all the Sigma QuickStarts you are interested in.  </li><br>
 </ul>

 ![Footer](assets/sigma_footer.png)